bmorrow5/SPOS/README.md

 - The launch new negotiation game form allows the user to enter a requirement, and when they hit request quotes the system will email all sellers in the database requesting quotes for the new need.

 # How to Run
 Ensure docker is installed on your computer.
 There will be two docker containers.
 One for the database, and one for the dash webpage.
+The application runs on http://localhost:8001/.
+The database is on port 5432.
 To run on docker enter the command line and enter:

 ### How to setup the docker database
 1. docker run --name spos_postgres -p 5432:5432 -e POSTGRES_PASSWORD=spos123 -d postgres